 For traders with longer time horizons, the ratio's mean-reverting character creates identifiable setups.
 The strategy is conceptually simple: when the ratio reaches a historically extreme level, take a position in the underperforming metal and hold until the ratio reverts toward its long-run average.
 The challenge is the entry: extreme ratios can become more extreme before they revert.
 Position sizing and patience are essential.

-The current ratio of approximately 59:1 is interesting precisely because it sits below the modern-era average of 65:1 and has compressed materially from late-2025's reading near 74 — embedded in a macro environment with several structural catalysts that could push it significantly lower still.
+The current ratio of approximately 63:1 is interesting precisely because it sits just below the modern-era average of 65:1. close enough to "neutral" to feel unremarkable, but embedded in a macro environment with several catalysts that could push it significantly lower.

 To understand the range of possible outcomes, it helps to examine comparable historical moments.